Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The Witch.
 While thankfully this new mob only spawns in swamp biomes and in special huts (meaning it can't appear in already rendered ones), it's got terrifying potential, with nausea potions and poison to make fighting it even more difficult, with its 26 hit points.
 Unfortunately, the opportunity for a Karmic Death is also gone as you can't burn them (they simply drink potions of fire resistance).
 In the future, Villagers struck by lightning will turn into them and they'll be smart enough to flee from triggered Creepers.

 1.7 has changed it so they no longer spawn just in swamps or special huts.
 Your already rendered world is no longer safe.
+They will spawn everywhere, even caves, and don't burn in sunlight (ironically).

 While the 1.6 update was for the most part heartwarming and awesome with the addition of horses, a Dummied Out kind of horse leads to a kind of zombie horse.
 It can still be spawned in and is reasonably friendly, but looks nightmarish compared to its living counterparts.